In northern Russia, Siberia burns — again | CBC News

-As permafrost melts under intense heat, Russia's Siberia burns — again
+As permafrost thaws under intense heat, Russia's Siberia burns — again

 Russia's northern landscape is being transformed by heat and fire